-Gordon, a Jackson, was the representative for Virginia's 12th congressional district from 1833 to 1835.
+Gordon was the representative for Virginia’s 12th congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Feb 1830 to Mar 1835, Gordon missed 134 of 1,047 roll call votes, which is 12.8%.
 This is better than the median of 18.2% among the lifetime records of representatives serving in Mar 1835.
 The chart below reports missed votes over time.